 usermod [OPTIONS] [USERNAME]

-There are a ton of options that you’re able to use to make the changes.
+There are many options that you can use to make the changes.

--d will allow you to alter the home directory of the user.
+-d will allow you to alter the user’s home directory.

-You will need to be a superuser to be able to make any changes.
+You will need to be a superuser to make any changes.

 usermod -d /home/gusNewDirectory gus